g

 Sea Salt

-Preheat oven to 400°F. Put the beets in the center of a large sheet of foil.
+Preheat the oven to 400°F. Put the beets in the center of a large sheet of aluminum foil.
 Distribute the shallots, garlic, and herbs over the beets.
-Sprinkle with about ½ teaspoon sea salt and drizzle with 3 -4 teaspoons olive oil.
-Fold the foil up into a pouch, folding in the edges to form a tight seal.
-Put on a baking sheet and roast for 40 minutes.
+Sprinkle the beet mixture with about ½ teaspoon sea salt and drizzle with 3 -4 teaspoons good quality extra virgin olive oil.
+Lightly toss to coat evenly.
+Fold the aluminum foil up into a pouch, folding in the edges to form a tight seal.
+Put the foil pouch on a baking sheet and roast the oven for 40 minutes.
+Allow the roasted beets to cool completely before continuing.

 1 cup tarragon white wine vinegar (not rice vinegar)